Wall Street watchdog to review tactic for cleaning broker records

-NEW YORK, Aug 2 (Reuters) - Wall Street’s industry-funded regulator, FINRA, will review a controversial practice in arbitration cases that critics say makes it too easy for brokers to scrub some black marks from their records, according to an official with the organization.
+NEW YORK (Reuters) - Wall Street’s industry-funded regulator, FINRA, will review a controversial practice in arbitration cases that critics say makes it too easy for brokers to scrub some black marks from their records, according to an official with the organization.

 “We are looking at the issues raised by investors concerning settlement negotiations when an expungement request is involved,” Linda Fienberg, president of the Financial Industry Regulatory Authority’s dispute resolution unit, told a gathering of industry attorneys late on Thursday.